hangrybear666/playwright-pr0game/README.md

 ## Overview

 This project is an Express server written in TypeScript that utilizes Playwright for browser automation.
 It enables continuous and autonomous gameplay of the browser game pr0game.
-It employs an Express server with fs middleware to handle HTTP requests, save .json files and a Telegram chatbot for user communication.
+It is able to construct buildings, queue researches, build ships and defense.
+It can colloect player stats in regular interval and export them as .json files.
+User Notifications of executed tasks is handled via Telegram Chatbot.

 ## Table of Contents